 Lupus presents very differently for each individual.
-Your child may have a physical sign like the butterfly rash, or general symptoms like fatigue, achiness in the joints, breathlessness, failure to concentrate and therefore are doing poorly in school.
+Your child may have a physical sign like the butterfly rash, or general symptoms like fatigue, achiness in the joints, breathlessness, failure to concentrate (brain fog) and therefore are doing poorly in school.
 If you are concerned that your child has features suggestive of lupus, ask your doctor to do the necessary testing immediately, as the earlier the diagnosis, the better the prognosis will be.
 Diagnosing lupus in children is very similar to diagnosing lupus in adults.
 The disease of lupus can be very tricky to diagnose and can take some time in getting the proper diagnosis.
 Before confirming a diagnosis, the physician will take in to account several factors.

 - The patient’s entire medical history or the signs and symptoms (It is very important to keep detailed records of your symptoms)

 - An analysis of the results from routine laboratory tests

 - Analysis of specialized tests related to immune disorders